 - Cultural skills

-From these skills, we can get a very clear idea that the HR generalist is a role that is more inclined towards dealing with people and employees to carry out the organization’s processes.
+These skills provide a clear idea that the HR generalist is a role that is more inclined towards dealing with people and employees to carry out the organization’s processes.

-Have a look at the HR administrator’s skills to know more about the role:
+Have a look at the HR administrator skills to know more about the role: